Buddy was given to us as a gift. He was one of two horses that was being tried out by a client to be a husband horse but didn't end up making the cut.

 He is very sweet and a favorite around the barn.
 He has been in our program almost the longest.
 He is well behaved but will try to push limits all the time.

 He is a Left-Brain Extrovert and is very curious and mischievous at times but he is worth more than his weight in gold!
 Sweetest horse I've ever known, with people anyhow!

 The Doctor ((must say with a British accent!!!) any #whovianns out there...)

 Was a gift to the program.
 He used to teach kids how to jump in a previous life but now just teaches them how to drive better.

-Was given to us about a year ago.
-We are excited because he is a jumper!
-He's been in training and will be used for lessons with small children or for horsemanship classes.
+He has been used for lessons with small children and for horsemanship classes.
 He is a Right-Brain Introvert he needs clarification and direction.
-Consistency is key.
+Consistency is key with this guy.